arvigeus/AZ-204/Topics/Event Hub.md

 - **Thread Safety**: Functions processing events are called sequentially for each partition.
 Events from different partitions can be processed concurrently, and shared states across partitions must be synchronized.

 Minimize processing and be cautious with poisoned messages.
 Utilize proper retry logic and understand checkpointing to improve efficiency and resilience.

-## Log Compaction

-Azure Event Hubs supports compacting event log to retain the latest events of a given event key.
-With compacted event hubs/Kafka topic, you can use key-based retention rather than using the coarser-grained time-based retention learn.microsoft.com.

 ## Application Groups